Support to help you

 - your boss/colleagues at work

-The next step is to clarify the exact nature of the faculty's expectations.
+The next step is to clarify the exact nature of the college's expectations.
 Useful sources of information include:

 - your module handbook